 - WCAG 2.0 is the version required for Section 508 compliance of the Rehabilitation Act, the Accessibility for Ontarians with Disabilities Act (AODA), and other accessibility laws

-- WCAG 2.1, the latest version, is backwards compatible with WCAG 2.0 because it covers more guidelines without replacing previous ones.
+- WCAG 2.1 is backwards compatible with WCAG 2.0 because it covers more guidelines without replacing previous ones.

-Both WCAG 2.0 and 2.1 feature 12 guidelines divided among four principles of accessibility:
+All WCAG versions feature guidelines divided among four principles of accessibility: